l33tn00b/mcserver_velocity/README.md

     -  ```wget https://download.geysermc.org/v2/projects/floodgate/versions/latest/builds/latest/downloads/spigot -O floodgate-spigot.jar```
   - ```cd ..```
   - ```start.sh```, check for plugin loading correctly
-- optional: open another ssh connection to server, check if paper is running (can't do that from outside the server because firewall is up):
+- optional: open a root ssh connection to server, check if paper is running (can't do that from outside the server because firewall is up):
   -  ```netstat -nlp``` output should contain a line
       ```
       tcp6       0      0 :::25565                :::*                    LISTEN      11563/java